A positive, consistent approach

 If you suspect your child is being bullied (at school or online), please do not hesitate to contact the school.

-Your child’s class teacher is the person to speak to in the first instance as they are in the best position to help.
+Your child’s class teacher is the person to speak to in the first instance as they are often in the best position to help.
+For more information on types of bullying and signs to look out for, these websites are very useful:

 Whole School Rewards